-Sales of Set-top boxes (STB) for Satellite TV and Digital TV, Internet Protocol Television, Music Box, MP3 Player, and Karaoke Microphone to support the Company's main business include the products below:
+Provides platform services and sales of Set-top boxes (STB) for Satellite TV and Digital TV, Internet Protocol Television, Music Box, MP3 Player, and Karaoke Microphone to support the Company's main business include the products below:

-- GMM Z STREAM is an internet protocol TV box with Android 7.1 operating system providing Ultra HD4K. - GMM Z HD WISE PLUS is a newer model enabling high-definition Full HD with PVR system, time shift system, and multiplicative media playing function. - GMM Z HD SMILE, the new look in white color comes with OTA system that adds a channel automatically, smart remote for simple use, and a newly-designed LED screen as well as simple button design. - GMM Z Music Box Chill Out is a new music box with more than 10,000 easy listening hits. - MP3 KARAOKE GMM Z STAR, free hit music from WE, Easy to connect with karaoke application.
+- GMM Z X-tream (HyBrid) is the integrated box with Satellite TV, Internet and other applications using Android operating system. - GMM Z HDi is the portable Satellite TV set-top box with WIFI integration and applications such as YouTube. - GMM Z STREAM is an internet protocol TV box with Android 7.1 operating system providing Ultra HD4K. - GMM Z HD WISE PLUS is a newer model enabling high-definition Full HD with PVR system, time shift system, and multiplicative media playing function. - GMM Z HD SMILE, the new look in white color comes with OTA system that adds a channel automatically, smart remote for simple use, and a newly-designed LED screen as well as simple button design. - GMM Z Music Box Chill Out is a new music box with more than 10,000 easy listening hits. - MP3 KARAOKE GMM Z STAR, free hit music from WE, Easy to connect with karaoke application.
 Applicable to both Android and iOS with 2-way speaker power and portable MP3 player.